-In addition to several course and competency changes, the industry advisory board suggested a program name change to "Sustainable Energy Technician" for both the CAS and AAS.
+In addition to several course and competency changes, the industry advisory board suggested a program name change to "Sustainable Energy Technician".
 There are two reasons for the change:

-• Program outcomes are broad based and apply to employment in numerous areas ranging from traditional energy (transmission, power-plants, etc.) to renewable fields such as wind, solar, and geothermal.
-Graduates may also find employment in many industrial settings because of the broad-base of trades skills they will learn.

-• The word "technician" in the program title identifies program graduates as field technicians.
+- Program outcomes are broad based and apply to employment in numerous areas ranging from traditional energy (transmission, power-plants, etc.) to renewable fields such as wind, solar, and geothermal.
+Graduates may also find employment in many industrial settings because of the broad-base of trades skills they will learn. - The word "technician" in the program title identifies program graduates as field technicians.
 The board felt it was important to differentiate it from "energy technology" which is typically used for engineering programs.